Transgender rights in the United Kingdom: Transphobia and "TERF Island" debate

-In a report on "hate against LGBTI people in Europe" published in 2021, the Council of Europe criticised "the extensive and often virulent attacks on the rights of LGBTI people for several years" in the United Kingdom along with Hungary, Poland, Russia, and Turkey, and said that these attacks "deliberately mischaracterise the fight for the equality of LGBTI people as so-called 'gender ideology' and seek to stifle the identities and realities of all those who challenge the social constructs that perpetuate gender inequalities and gender-based violence in our societies."
+In a report on "hate against LGBTI people in Europe" published in 2021, the Council of Europe criticised "the extensive and often virulent attacks on the rights of LGBTI people for several years" in the United Kingdom along with Hungary, Poland, Russia, and Turkey.
+The report further summarised that such attacks "deliberately mischaracterise the fight for the equality of LGBTI people as so-called 'gender ideology' and seek to stifle the identities and realities of all those who challenge the social constructs that perpetuate gender inequalities and gender-based violence in our societies".
 The report described anti-trans rhetoric in the United Kingdom as having gained "baseless and concerning credibility, at the expense of both trans people's civil liberties and women's and children's rights", citing an increase in anti-trans hate crimes since 2015 and statements made at the 2021 IDAHOT forum by Minister of Equalities, Kemi Badenoch.
-The report also highlighted anti-LGBT+ hate speech on social media.
+The report also highlighted anti-LGBTQ hate speech on social media.

-This state of affairs has led to the moniker "TERF Island" being used in some circles to refer to the UK.

-At several British universities student bodies have sought to ban trans-exclusionary radical feminists from appearing as speakers.
-In 2015 the University of Manchester Students' Union banned Julie Bindel from speaking at the university over concerns that her views would "incite hatred."
-In 2018 the University of Bristol Students' Union (Bristol SU) adopted a motion that banned trans-exclusionary radical feminists (TERFs) from appearing as speakers at Bristol SU events and that called upon the university to adopt the same policy.
-The motion said the TERF ban was necessary because TERF activity on the university campus "put[s] trans students' safety at risk [...] in direct violation of the aims outlined in the Code of Conduct."

-In October 2021, CNN published an article that accused UK media promoting anti-transgender views.
-The Article accused the BBC, Sky News, and GB News, for pushing transphobia and using slurs against transgender people.
-In an interview in the article, political economist from the university of London, Lisa Tilley said "The media shamefully advances this transphobic frontier, with both the right-wing press and ostensibly leftist outlets."
+In October 2021, CNN published an article that accused UK media of promoting anti-transgender views.
+The article accused the BBC, Sky News, and GB News of pushing transphobia and using slurs against transgender people.
+In the article, Lisa Tilley, a political economist from the University of London, said: "The media shamefully advances this transphobic frontier, with both the right-wing press and ostensibly leftist outlets."